saylesss88/nix-book/src/nix/hardening_networking.md

 ];
 ```

-- Use 2 factor authentication everywhere possible.

-I never liked the argument, "I'm not doing anything illegal so I don't care if
+I’ve never agreed with the argument, "I’m not doing anything illegal, so I don’t
-they spy on me and make a profit off of my data".
-Regardless of what you do
+mind if they spy on me and profit from my data."
+Whatever your online activities
-online, I think it's your business and yours alone.
-Why make it easy on them if
+may be, your privacy is your right alone.
+Why make it easier for others to
-you can limit your exposure?
+access your personal information when you have the power to limit your exposure?

 ### Choosing a secure Browser